49ers leave no doubt about status as the NFL's best team with blowout over Cowboys

 A big part of the 49ers' winning streak has been Purdy.
 The 49ers have yet to lose a regular-season game that Purdy has started.
 Purdy still has a way to go to reach Ben Roethlisberger's record of 15 straight wins to start a career, but he's gotten to 10 in a row.

-Of course, the 49ers' streak of consecutive regular-season wins, Purdy yet to experience a regular-season loss as a starter and closing in on a calendar year since their last regular-season loss all has to include "regular season."
-The 49ers lost in the NFC championship game to the Eagles last season, a game that Purdy exited with an elbow injury.
+Of course, this all has to include the qualifier of "regular season."
+The 49ers lost in the NFC Championship game to the Eagles last season, a game that Purdy exited with an elbow injury.
 But if the 49ers keep playing like they have to start this season, they'll have a chance to make up for that postseason loss.
 There's no weakness, as they showed on Sunday night.

 The 49ers started fast, as they have most of the season.
 Purdy hit George Kittle for a touchdown on their first possession.
 Later in the first half, the 49ers ran a reverse that was pitched back to Purdy, who hit an open Kittle downfield for another touchdown.
 It was the mirror image of a play the Detroit Lions ran earlier in the day, and it worked perfectly.